cennznet/api.js/docs/cennznet/extrinsics.md

 - **interface**: `api.tx.nft.mintSeries`
 - **summary**:   Mint a series of tokens distinguishable only by a serial number (SFT) Series can be issued additional tokens with `mint_additional`

-  `quantity` - how many tokens to mint `owner` - the token owner, defaults to the caller `is_limited_edition` - signal whether the series is a limited edition or not `attributes` - all tokens in series will have these values `metadata_path` - URI path to token offchain metadata relative to the collection base URI Caller must be the collection owner
+  `quantity` - how many tokens to mint `owner` - the token owner, defaults to the caller `attributes` - all tokens in series will have these values `metadata_path` - URI path to token offchain metadata relative to the collection base URI Caller must be the collection owner

   -----------Performs O(N) writes where N is `quantity`